GeorgeHernandez/GeorgeHernandez/MobileGear.md

   - Underwear
   - Windbreaker with Hood
   - Sleep Wear
-- Phone and Charger
+- Wireless Phone and Watch Charger
-- Watch and Charger
 - For Longer Trips:
   - Slip on Shoes for Airport and Room
   - Eye Shield